 sinful activities, they become ensnared by their sin, exchanging the glory of

 the immortal God for image made to look like mortal man."
 [Romans 1 :23] And

 thus being of a "depraved mind" they turn to sexual and other social

 Origen was the first to teach something like the modern "Reprobate" doctrine and connected it to Romans 1 ignoring Romans 2.

 Both Origen and Clement were often condemned centuries later as Heretics, but that didn't happen immediately.

 The Bishop of Alexandria and their successor at the time of the Council of Nicaea was Athanasius.
-He seemed to be free of their influence when it came to theology.
+He seemed to be free of their influence when it came to theology, as the leading opponent of Arianism.
 But he is also to my knowledge the only attendant of that Council to condemn Homosexuality.